 The Belmont Stakes started in 1867 at Jerome Park Racetrack and moved to Belmont Park in 1905.
 As the third leg of thoroughbred racing’s Triple Crown, the Belmont Stakes is traditionally the race where the world’s greatest thoroughbreds cement their legacy.

 As a result, Belmont Stakes has become known as the 1 ½-mile “Test of the Champion.”
-Belmont has seen two Triple Crown winners in the last five years, following a 37-year Triple Crown drought: American Pharoah in 2015 and Justify in 2018.
+Belmont has seen two Triple Crown winners in the last six years, following a 37-year Triple Crown drought: American Pharoah in 2015 and Justify in 2018.

 |Post Position||Horse||Jockey||Current Odds|